What’s up with that hole in the ground? Updates on building projects across Newton

 967 Washington Street, Newtonville – A special permit for 28 units was approved for this site where the former Oakley Spa is located.
 Neighbors sued, delaying the project.
 Now the three lots are for sale without mention of the special permit.

 1149 Walnut Street, Newton Highlands – A special permit for 25 units was approved by the City Council; however, a neighbor’s suit extended the time and cost of this project.
 The original developer could no longer complete the project, so it was sold along with the special permit to another local developer.
-It is going through the building permitting process.
+The building is now under construction.

 15-21 Lexington Street, Auburndale – Permitted in 2019, this project with 24 units including 4 affordable is under construction.

-41 Washington Street, Newton Corner – This project with 16 ownership units including 4 affordable is under review by the ZBA.
+41 Washington Street, Newton Corner – This project proposed 16 ownership units including 4 affordable using the 40B process.
+The Zoning Board of Appeals denied the permit in October 2024.

 Walker Center, Auburndale – 16 units are planned for one section of this property at 136-144 Hancock Street.
 The City purchased another section of this property that abuts the Williams School.
 A Joint Advisory Planning Group has been appointed to look at options for developing that land.

 283 Melrose Street /Turtle Lane, Auburndale – This project with 16 units has been stalled for many years first with a lawsuit and then again after there were defects found in the construction.
-The city is reviewing options to get the project moving again.
+The property was placed in court ordered receivership in June 2024.
+The receiver has hired a team of professionals to assess the status of the project and determine ways to resolve the issues.
+A report is expected in December 2024.

 50 Jackson Street, Thompsonville – After this project with 12 condos including 2 affordable units was permitted in 2022, it was sold to another developer.
-Construction is underway and the foundation has been poured.
+Construction is underway.

 386 Watertown Street, Nonantum – This project received a special permit in 2021 for 10 units.
 After the demolition of the existing building, the project stalled and is no longer financially viable.
 Sale of the lot is pending, and the buyers are looking into rezoning the lot - possibly to MU4.
 For now though, it is an empty space in the middle of Nonantum.